6 Creative Budget-Friendly Ways to Personalize Memorials

 “What started as a necessity during the pandemic has proven to be a phenomenal way to connect people across the globe,” says Be Ceremonial cofounder Megan Sheldon.
 Before, during, or after the memorial, invite people to join online and bring an object connecting them to the deceased person.
 Sheldon suggests that everyone shares or writes in the chat what they brought and what it means to them.
 Many funeral homes provide virtual memorial services, so families across the country do not have to travel but can still log on and participate.

-Take a Ritual Walk
+Take a Ritual Walk for a Simple Ceremony

 Sheldon says instead of meeting in an expensive venue, you can invite your guests to join you for a special walk, stopping along the way to share stories and do simple rituals together, like lighting candles or singing a heartfelt song.
 Sheldon has more ideas for a ritual-filled memorial here.

-Create a Virtual Memory Book
+Create a Virtual Memory Book or Memorial Website

 Ask friends and family to send a photo and personal story to the host and turn those images into a virtual memory book or memorial.
-Many websites, including Afterall, have free areas to create an online memorial.
+Many websites, including Afterall, have free areas to create an online obituary.
 An online memory book or memorial is a great way to engage people and keep printing costs down, Sheldon explains.
 Some families link memorial sites with a QR code that can be printed on a program or placed in a physical location.

-Make a Toast or Have a Bite
+Make a Toast or Share a Meal to Honor Your Loved One

 A favorite food or drink your guests enjoy can pay a personal tribute to the loved one you lost.
 If Grandma loved her martinis, a toast may be the perfect way to honor her.
 A shared favorite food can be homemade, catered, potluck, or enjoyed at a restaurant.